Ojhkmhoiuyhi/deep-research-mcp-server-copy/README.md

 * **Expert Research Query Refiner & Strategic Advisor:**  For generating follow-up questions, this persona embodies strategic thinking, user intent understanding, and the ability to guide users towards clearer and more effective research questions.
 * **Professional Doctorate Level Researcher (System Prompt):**  This overarching persona, applied to the main system prompt, sets the tone for the entire research process, emphasizing expert-level analysis, logical structure, and in-depth investigation.

-By leveraging persona agents, `open-deep-research` aims to achieve more targeted, consistent, and high-quality research outcomes from the Gemini language models.
+By leveraging persona agents, `deep-research` aims to achieve more targeted, consistent, and high-quality research outcomes from the Gemini language models.

 ## How It Works